Ben Brown: Chef, loving uncle, 'champion of the people'

 He ended up walking home that night with Ben Brown.
 They became fast friends.
 A few weeks later, Doty hired Brown to work at the nursery.

 But the relationship was bigger than that.
-They spent a lot of time together, drinking coffee at the original Peet's or at FatApple's on MLK.
+They spent a lot of time together, drinking coffee at the original Peet's and at FatApple's on MLK.

 They would see jazz musicians at Yoshi's, including Esperanza Spalding and Kenny Burrell.
 They would hang out at the Cheese Board Collective, where Brown also worked for a time.

-They also spent a lot of time walking through Berkeley.
+They spent a lot of time walking around Berkeley together.

 "He was a real walker," Doty said.
 "He was a part of Berkeley Hort for a long time.
 This is all very sad."